dlaidig/qmt/docs/introduction.rst

 your architecture, you can either find other ways to install it (e.g., `brew <https://formulae.brew.sh/formula/pyside@2>`_) or use the Chromium browser window fallback.

-To install the toolbox from source, the JavaScript library for the webapps needs to be built first.
+To install the toolbox from `the source code hosted on GitHub <https://github.com/dlaidig/qmt>`_, the JavaScript library for the webapps needs to be built first.
 It is also recommended to install the optional ``dev`` dependencies.
-In the directory of the git repository, run the following
+In the directory of the git repository, run the following commands:
-commands:

 .. code-block:: sh